Search

 www.hopesdoorinc.org

-Serves women and children who are victims of domestic violence, up to 30 days, includes food, clothing and counseling, support groups
+Serves women and children who are victims of prednisone domestic violence, up to 30 days, includes food, clothing and counseling, support groups

 Micah House (Recovery and domestic violence shelter)